Marshmallow Treat Pops

 - In large saucepan melt butter over low heat.
 Add marshmallows and stir until completely melted.
 Remove from heat.
 Add cereal.
 Stir until well coated.

-- Using buttered spatula or wax paper, evenly press mixture into 13 x 9 x 2-inch pan coated with cooking spray.
+- Using buttered spatula or wax paper, evenly press mixture into 13x9x2-inch pan coated with cooking spray.
 Cool.
-Cut into eighteen 3 x 2-inch bars.
+Cut into eighteen 3×2-inch bars.
 Push one stick into the bottom of each bar.

 - Melt chocolate in a double boiler, stirring from time to time until it has completely melted.
-Dip bars into chocolate and decorate as you like.
+Transfer melted chocolate to a glass and dip bars into chocolate and decorate as you like.
 Place on wax paper lined baking sheet.
 Refrigerate until chocolate is set.
 Best if served the same day.

 - Cut your treats into squares and drizzle chocolate on top.